atlanhq/camelot/docs/user/advanced.rst

     :alt: A plot of all text on a PDF page
     :align: left

+This, as we shall later see, is very helpful with :ref:`Stream <stream>`, for noting table areas and column separators, in case Stream cannot guess them correctly.

+.. note:: As you can see in the image above, the *x-y* coordinates change as you move your mouse cursor, which can help you note coordinates.

 .. _geometry_table:

-.. note:: As you can see in the image above, the *x-y* coordinates change as you move your mouse cursor, which will help you note coordinates for table areas and column separators.

 table
 ^^^^^